Post Summary: Falls Creek Falls Trail in the Gifford Pinchot National Forest

 Looking for your next favorite hiking trail in Washington?
 We think Falls Creek Falls is going to be a great contender!

-Falls Creek Falls has a little bit of everything – bridges, river access, old-growth forest, and one of the most beautiful waterfalls we’ve seen in the entire state!
+Falls Creek Falls has a little bit of everything – bridges, river access, old-growth forest, and one of the most beautiful Washington waterfalls we’ve ever seen!

 In this post, we’re sharing everything we know about this easy Washington trail, and why it should be next on your list of things to do in the Pacific Northwest!

 Hiking Falls Creek Falls Trail In Washington State (Trail Route, Tips, and Best Times To Visit!)

 What’s So Special About Falls Creek Falls in Washington?

 Falls Creek Falls Trail is located in the Gifford Pinchot National Forest, which is in the Columbia River Gorge area on the Washington side.
 A lot of people think all of the things to do in the Columbia River Gorge are just in Oregon, but some of the most beautiful places in Washington can be found in their own Columbia River Gorge Area, Falls Creek Falls included!